WarrenGarabrandt/DatabaseRestore/README.md

   --logappend <filepath>          : Appends a new log entry to the end of the specified file, or creates one if it doesn't exist.

   --smtpprofile <filepath>        : Load a SMTP profile file in order to send an email of the log

+  --smtppassword <password>       : Password to decrypt the SMTP Profile file.

+## Load Settings
+If --loadsettings is specified, any command line arguments provided override the settings in the file.

+If the settings file is password protected, use the --settingspassword argument to specify the password to decrypt it.
+It is still insecure to pass password through command line arguments, so if an attacker has access to the computer, then they can capture the command line argument and decrypt the file themselves.
+For best security, us integrated authentication for SQL server so that no SQL server password has to be saved or passed through command line anywhere.

 ### Autosource
 Autosource mode specifies which file to choose in the specified directory.